What is Prosperity Economics? Part 2 – TMA 008

 It’s what banks, the government, and financial institutions do to maximize the use of every dollar.
 You can employ the same concept in your own economy.

-4) Professional Planner Is the Expert vs. Clients Are Empowered
+4) Professional Financial Planner Is the Expert vs. Clients Are Empowered

 In the typical planning model, planning is delegated to a professional.
 Money, investing, and financial planning are seen as complicated, complex, and requiring an above average IQ to master.
 So, we give up control to someone we believe is more capable and qualified than we are to chart our own financial future.